 Functional Triage with Gestalt Education

 If you have been lucky enough to watch the top performers in this profession work up patients, you have witnessed their ability to make quick but important decisions.
-A clinician’s ability to sort through the noise in a case and determine what the key link often determines the timeframe of results.
+A clinician’s ability to sort through the noise in a case and determine the key link often determines the timeframe of results.
 This quick decision-making process is usually the difference between a rookie and a veteran clinician.